HiLleywyn/Extras/README.md

 - Auto-Follow Players
 **Tool Updates:**
 - Added ability to load a single level room's waypoint configs.
+- Changed Max Lure from 5 to 20.
 **Layout:**
 - Started work on day/night auto-layouts.
 **Other:**